In my career as a software engineer, I met some great programmers and learned lots from them.

 Master the basics

-Like Chinese Kung Fu, the beginner will spend much time to get the basic strength before he studies some fancy things.
+Like Chinese Kung Fu, the beginner will spend much time to get core strength before he studies some fancy things.

-Computer science is about 50 years old, tools(programming languages, editors, platforms) and computing power changed drastically during the years, but fundamental theory develops slower.
-Virtually all programming languages today are Turing complete.
+The history of computer science is about 50 years old, tools(programming languages, editors, platforms) and computing power changed drastically during the years, but fundamental theories developed slower.
+All programming languages today are Turing complete.

 Here are the subjects you must master them: